 Classes with children, who have an Education, Health and Care Plan will receive additional support according to the level of need determined by the Education, Health and Care Resources Panel.
-Where considered appropriate, additional support for Statemented pupils may not necessarily be through direct intervention with a teaching assistant.
+Where considered appropriate, additional support for pupils with an EHCP may not necessarily be through direct intervention with a teaching assistant.
 There is some withdrawal teaching concentrating on literacy and numeracy skills.